ENCCS/gromacs-gpu-performance/content/md-algorithm.rst

    Depending on the underlying variability of the performance of this trajectory on this hardware, we might be able to observe which configuration corresponds to the default, and whether offloading bonded interactions is advantageous, or not.
-Run the scripts a few time to get a crude impression of that variability!
+Run the scripts a few times to get a crude impression of that variability!

 .. keypoints::